How It Works

 We pull the relevant published data

-The question is matched to the right datasets — median sale prices, weekly rents, recorded offences, LGA infrastructure funding, demographics.
+The question is matched to the right datasets — median sale prices, weekly rents, recorded offences, housing supply (approvals vs household growth), school catchments, the transport pipeline, infrastructure funding and demographics.
 Everything comes from Victorian government publications and ABS data, updated when each source releases a new period.
 We don't estimate missing values or produce forecasts.

 You get a short, structured answer